 The overall burn package has been improved, too.
 Not only do we have Boros Charm that can serve multiple roles in this deck, but now we also have Rift Bolt that can hit either creatures or players and a full playset of Lava Spike for direct damage.
 The 4 Krark’s Thumbs remain just for the benefit of Fiery Gambit and the 2 copies of Mana Clash.
 The cool thing is that you may only ever need to get one flip for Fiery Gambit to be effective because now you can just throw that 3 damage to a creature at your Doll or Reckoner and redirect it to your opponent’s face.

 Is this a competitive deck?
 I highly doubt it.
 It’s pretty slow and the earliest that you’ll get a creature online is turn 3.
 It is a Modern-legal deck, and if you were to open it up to Legacy, you could even replace the Rift Bolts with Chain Lightnings.
-I probably wouldn’t play this deck at a tournament, but at the kitchen table and other casual environments, I can see this deck being a fun way to win a game of Magic.
+You probably wouldn’t play this deck at a competitive tournament.
+But at the kitchen table and in other casual environments, this deck can be a fun way to win a game of Magic.
 Perhaps it won’t match up well with top burn decks piloted by Pro Tour players, but you can build this deck without breaking the bank.
 Most of the deck are cards that you would play in a top-tier Modern burn deck anyway.
 So, why not have a little fun and give this Fiery Gambit Wins strategy a try?

 If you have any suggestions on how to improve this deck, or have another crazy strategy you'd like us to look at, leave a comment below.